 Why remove unused keys?

-- Prevents bloat: Unused keys add unnecessary bloat to your translation files (e.g., JSON, PO files), making them harder to navigate and manage.
+Prevents bloat: Unused keys bloat translation files (e.g., JSON, PO), making them harder to navigate and maintain.

-- Reduces confusion: It’s more difficult to track which keys are in active use when unused keys remain.
-This can lead to confusion as your app grows in size and complexity.
+Reduces confusion: Unused keys make it harder to track which translations are actually in use.
+This creates confusion as the app grows in size and complexity.

-- Improves efficiency: Keeping translation files tidy ensures easier maintenance and allows translators to focus on relevant keys, improving the overall localization process.
+Improves efficiency: Clean translation files are easier to maintain and help translators focus on relevant keys.

 How to manage unused keys:

-- Automation tools: Many localization tools offer scripts or features to automatically detect and remove unused keys.
-This can streamline the cleanup process, especially for larger, more complex apps with extensive localization requirements.
+Automation tools: Many localization tools include features to detect and remove unused keys automatically.
+This streamlines cleanup, especially in large and complex apps.

 To summarize: